Yorta Yorta: Social organisation

 The numbers may well estimate the historic population since evidence from oven mounds in the area suggested a higher population density in former times, and it is known that the area was ravaged by smallpox epidemics.

 In modern times, the Yorta Yorta comprise a number of historically distinct tribes, as well as clans and family groups descending directly from the original Yorta Yorta.
 Tribes that now come under the general umbrella term of Yorta Yorta include the Bangerang and Kwatkwat.
-Clans groups represented include the Kailtheban, Wollithiga, Moira, Ulupna, Yalaba Yalaba, and Ngurai-illiam-wurrung.
+Clans groups represented include the Kailtheban, Wollithiga, Moira, Ulupna, Yalaba Yalaba, and'.

 1995 Native title claim

 In a Native title claim submitted in 1995 by the Yorta Yorta people, it was determined by Justice Olney in 1998 that the "tide of history" had "washed away" any real acknowledgement of traditional laws and any real observance of traditional customs by the applicants.
 An appeal was made to the full bench of the Federal Court on the grounds that "the trial judge erroneously adopted a 'frozen in time' approach" and "failed to give sufficient recognition to the capacity of traditional laws and customs to adapt to changed circumstances".
 The Appeal was dismissed in a majority 2 to 1 decision.
 The case was taken on appeal to the High Court of Australia but also dismissed in a 5 to 2 majority ruling in December 2002.

-In response to the failed native title claim, in May 2004 the Victoria State Government led by Premier Steve Bracks signed an historic co-operative management agreement with the Yorta Yorta people covering public land, rivers and lakes in north-central Victoria.
+In response to the failed native title claim, in May 2004 the Victoria State Government led by Premier Steve Bracks signed a historic co-operative management agreement with the Yorta Yorta people covering public land, rivers and lakes in north-central Victoria.
 The agreement gives the Yorta Yorta people a say in the management of the traditional country including the Barmah State Park, Barmah State Forest, Kow Swamp and public land along the Murray and Goulburn rivers.
 Ultimate decision-making responsibility was retained by the Environment Minister.